google/periph/experimental/cmd/periph-web/README.md

 export XSRF_TOKEN="$(curl -s -X POST http://${TARGET_HOST}/api/periph/v1/xsrf_token/raw)"
 curl -s -b "XSRF-TOKEN=${XSRF_TOKEN}" -d '{}' -H 'Content-Type: application/json' http://${TARGET_HOST}/api/periph/v1/header/_all | python -mjson.tool
 ```

+By default, the HTTP server binds to localhost.
+If you want to access it from
+another host, pass the argument `-http=0.0.0.0:7080` or the port of your
+choosing.